Canadian Credit Protection Corporation

 For more information, read our guide about debt statute of limitations.

-How to stop Canadian Credit Protection Corporation from calling
+How to stop calls from Canadian Credit Protection Corporation

 How to file a complaint about Canadian Credit Protection Corporation

-If Canadian Credit Protection Corporation doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Canadian Credit Protection Corporation is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.